eds-book/reproducibility-challenge-2023/challenge/preparation/setup.md

 :::{note}
 After the CI2023 reproducibility challenge, you can continue to use the resources to finalize the Jupyter Notebook to be published in the [EDS Book](https://edsbook.org), but note that we would probably modify the service and things might not work from time to time.
-The link (web address) to the Cloud EGI JupyterHub may change too. **Therefore, we recommend you to copy all the necxessary files before; for instance in the Github repository set up for reproducing your paper**.
+The link (web address) to the Cloud EGI JupyterHub may change too. **Therefore, we recommend you to copy all the necessary files before; for instance in the Github repository set up for reproducing your paper**.
 We would appreciate you get in touch with us to give us some feedback and be informed of the platform evolution.
 You can do this through [Github Discussions](https://github.com/eds-book/reproducibility-challenge-2023/discussions).

 You can also contribute to "the Pangeo show and tell" online meetups.